top of page

 The health benefits of Vegetarianism are many, including a lower incidence of heart disease, high blood pressure, type 2 diabetes, colon cancer, and obesity, which is attributed to lower saturated fats and cholesterol and the increased intake of fiber naturally found in fruits and vegetables.
 There is also evidence that vegetarians may have lower rates of osteoporosis, kidney stones, gallstones, and diverticular disease.

-Proteins (aka polypeptides) are organic compounds made up of amino acids and enzymes, which are essential parts of all organisms.
-They participate in virtually every process within our cells and are vital to our metabolism and have structural-mechanical functions that maintain cell shape, cell signaling, immune response, and cell duplication.
+Proteins (aka polypeptides) are organic compounds made up of amino acids and enzymes.
+They are essential parts of all organisms.
+Proteins participate in virtually every process within our cells, are vital to our metabolism, and have structural-mechanical functions that maintain cell shape, cell signaling, immune response, and cell duplication.

-The amount of protein required for normal health is variable depending on body weight, age, physical activity, health condition, environment, etc. Generally, protein intake should be equal to protein loss, which is lost in urine, feces, blood, sweat, skin, nails, hair, etc. When protein intake is less than protein lost, it is called negative protein balance, whereas when it the reverse, it is called positive protein balance.
+The amount of protein required for normal health varies depending on body weight, age, physical activity, health condition, environment, etc. Generally, protein intake should equal protein loss, lost in urine, feces, blood, sweat, skin, nails, hair, etc. When protein intake is less than protein loss, it is called negative protein balance, whereas when it is the reverse, it is called positive protein balance.
 Ideally, for healthy adults, a neutral protein balance should be attained.
-Growing kids, pregnant-lactating women require more protein and, therefore, should be in a positive protein balance.
-Other conditions that require positive balance would be people recovering from illness, increased secretion of insulin, growth hormone, or testosterone.
+Growing kids and pregnant-lactating women require more protein and should be in a positive protein balance.
+Other conditions that require positive balance include people recovering from illness, increased insulin secretion, growth hormone, or testosterone.

-Most microorganisms and plants can biosynthesize all of the 20 standard amino acids, while animals (including humans) must obtain some of the amino acids from the diet and the digestive process.
-Some ingested amino acids are used for protein biosynthesis, while others are converted to glucose, which is very important under starvation conditions as it allows the body’s own proteins to be used to support life.
+Most microorganisms and plants can biosynthesize all 20 standard amino acids, while animals (including humans) must obtain some of the amino acids from the diet and the digestive process.
+Some ingested amino acids are used for protein biosynthesis.
+In contrast, others are converted to glucose, which is very important under starvation conditions as it allows the body’s proteins to be used to support life.

-A complete protein contains the 20 essential amino acids in the correct proportions.
+A complete protein contains 20 essential amino acids in the correct proportions.
 The number of essentials required in the daily diet differs between children and adults.
-In adults, the nine essential amino acids are isoleucine, leucine, lysine, methionine, phenylalanine, threonine, tryptophan, histidine, and valine.
-Infants require the amino acid argine, and all the remaining non-essential amino acids necessary are recycled by the body from other amino acids.
+The nine essential amino acids in adults are isoleucine, leucine, lysine, methionine, phenylalanine, threonine, tryptophan, histidine, and valine.
+Infants require the amino acid arginine, and the body recycles all the remaining non-essential amino acids necessary from other amino acids.

-It is more challenging when eating a vegetarian diet to get all the amino acids, the body requires to satisfy the daily intake of complete proteins, but with the correct combination of foods, it can be achieved.
+It is more challenging when eating a vegetarian diet to get all the amino acids the body requires to satisfy the daily intake of complete proteins, but with the correct combination of foods, it can be achieved.
 Most beans (besides soybeans) are low in methionine.
-Nuts and grains are low in lysine, but a combination of nuts and grains will result in a complete protein.
-The grain quinoa and soy are the exceptions to this rule as they both contain complete amino acid profiles.
+Nuts and grains are low in lysine, but a combination of nuts and grains produces a complete protein.
+The grain quinoa and soy are the exceptions to this rule, as they both contain complete amino acid profiles.

 We have many alternative sources of proteins available, including dairy products, legumes, nuts, grains, vegetables, and readily available alternative protein products produced from soy and wheat gluten, including:

 Tofu is soybean curd made from coagulated soymilk.
-The beans are soaked, crushed, and heated to produce soymilk to which a coagulating agent is added.
-The resulting soy curd is then pressed into tofu bars and is available with textures of soft to firm.
+The beans are soaked, crushed, and heated to produce soymilk, to which a coagulating agent is added.
+The resulting soy curd is pressed into tofu bars and available in soft to firm textures.
 Tofu is known for its high protein content and contains calcium, iron, and vitamins B1, B2, and B3.

-Textured Soy Protein is defatted soy flour, which has been processed and dried with a sponge-like texture, which sometimes resembles meat and can be purchased with or without flavoring in most health food stores.
-Soy protein is also available incorporated into various vegetarian burgers and sausages, and as well as a good source of fiber and high-quality protein and is fortified with vitamin B12.
+Textured Soy Protein is defatted soy flour processed and dried with a sponge-like texture.
+It sometimes resembles meat and can be purchased with or without flavoring in most health food stores.
+Soy protein is also available and incorporated into various vegetarian burgers and sausages.
+It is a good source of fiber and high-quality protein and is fortified with vitamin B12.

 Soy Milk is an alternative to dairy and is widely available.
-Soymilk is made by soaking soybeans in water, which are then strained to remove the fiber.
-Compared to cow’s milk, soymilk is lower in carbohydrate, and fat content has not cholesterol, is a good source of protein, and is fortified with calcium, vitamin D2, B13, and B3.
+Soymilk is made by soaking soybeans in water, which is then strained to remove the fiber.
+Compared to cow’s milk, soymilk is lower in carbohydrates and fat content, has no cholesterol, is a good source of protein, and is fortified with calcium, vitamin D2, B13, and B3.

 Seitan is made by rinsing wheat flour with water until the starch dissolves, leaving the gluten behind.
 The resultant gluten is a spongy mass with a similar texture to meat and can be used as a non-soy based meat alternative.
 Seitan is very versatile and can fried, steamed, baked, or eaten raw and can be found in most health food stores, flavored and unflavored.
 It is high in protein and iron, low in cholesterol and fat, and is naturally low in sodium.